Groups

 • New group: Use this button if you would like to add new, local standard groups to the Server Manager.
 The dialog window New group will be displayed afterwards.
 You can enter here the group name as well as a group description, if required.

-• Properties: Open the group properties dialog box.
+• Properties: Open the Group Properties dialog box.

 • Delete: You can delete selected groups in the Server Manager.

 HINT: You can also access these options by right-clicking a group from the list.
-Apart from that, you can also filter the main view, for example if you would like to search for a specific group.
-To do so, enter the group name or a part of it to start search.
+Apart from that, you can also filter the main view, for example, if you would like to search for a specific group.
+To do so, enter the group name or a part of it to start the search.